MasterDicc/E741-Platform/src/tokens/README.md

      1. Transfer IDs already owned by `from`
      2. "Make" tokens from the brokenIDsArray
      3. Mint new token IDs to `to`

+  `setSkipMintingGlobal(bool newSkipMintingGlobal) public onlyDev`

+  For the `dev` to enable or disable minting globally in order to reduce gas costs.
+Existing token IDs are still transferred

+  `setSkipMinting(bool newSkipMinting) public`

+  For individual users to disable minting for transfers involving their address (as to or from)

 # `E741V1Token`
 Simple implementation of `E741V1Base`